Q

 If I do not spend the entire $4,000.00 Annual Lump Sum Payment, do I need to return the balance?

-No. All Confirmed Survivors will receive the Annual Lump Sum Payment to use at their discretion.
-It is intended to assist with less costly medical expenses and does not require justification.
+All Confirmed Survivors will receive the Annual Lump Sum Payment to use at their discretion.
+It is intended to assist with less costly medical expenses and does not require justification

 After receiving my Annual Lump Sum Payment, I received a payment letter indicating my Yearly Cap status.
 What does this mean?

-The Annual Lump Sum payments are disbursed from the existing EMAF of one million dollars, indexed at 2% per year.
-The “Yearly Cap” status on the payment letter indicates the total Cap for that fiscal year and the “Amount Claimed” represents any EMAF payments you have received including the Annual Lump Sum.
+The “Yearly Cap” status on the payment letter indicates the total cap for that fiscal year and the “Amount Claimed” represents any EMAF payments you have received including the Annual Lump Sum.

 Are there important dates that I should know about in regard to the Extraordinary Medical Assistance Fund (“EMAF”)?